peteroupc/peteroupc.github.io/bernoulli.md

 - _exact simulation_, or generating random numbers with the same _distribution_ as that of _g_(_X_)  (same "shape", location, and scale of probabilities) in almost surely finite time, where _g_(_X_) is a random value that follows the desired distribution, based on random numbers _X_, and
 - _exact estimation_, or generating random numbers with the same _expected value_ as that of _g_(_X_) (that is, building an estimator of _g_(_X_) that is _unbiased_ and not merely _consistent_ or _asymptotically unbiased_) in almost surely finite time.

-Again, the focus of this page is "exact sampling" (_exact simulation_), not "exact estimation", but the input coin with bias _&lambda;_ can be any "exact estimator" of _&lambda;_ (as defined above) that outputs either 0 or 1.
+Again, the focus of this page is "exact sampling" (_exact simulation_), not "exact estimation", but the input coin with probability of heads of _&lambda;_ can be any "exact estimator" of _&lambda;_ (as defined above) that outputs either 0 or 1.

 <a id=Convergence_of_Bernoulli_Factories></a>
 ### Convergence of Bernoulli Factories